Improving your speed, like improving your strength, is key to staying a strong and healthy runner.

 - What are the benefits of strides?

-- How to run strides in your training plan
+- How to include strides in your training plan

 - How to run strides on a treadmill

-Start with a jog, build to about 95% of your maximum speed, then gradually slow to a stop.
+The idea is that you start with a jog then build to about 95% of your maximum speed, then gradually come to a stop.